Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SFR3 - Category: Telemetry - Deployment/Usage Telemetry

-Modules **MUST** provide the capability to collect deployment/usage telemetry, via the [Azure customer usage attribution](https://learn.microsoft.com/partner-center/marketplace/azure-partner-customer-usage-attribution) method.
+Modules **MUST** provide the capability to collect deployment/usage telemetry, via a blank ARM deployment, as detailed in [Telemetry](/Azure-Verified-Modules/help-support/telemetry/) further.

 The ARM deployment name used for the telemetry **MUST** follow the pattern and **MUST** be no longer than 64 characters in length: `<AVM 8 chars (alphanumeric)>.<res/ptn>.<module name>.<version>.<uniqueness>`